ryantd42/NY-Legislative-Git/2023/A7895B-2023/bill.md

   July 19, 2023
   ___________

- Introduced  by M. of A. SIMON -- read once and referred to the Committee on Governmental Operations
+ Introduced  by  M.  of  A.  SIMON,  CRUZ,  DAVILA, SANTABARBARA, TAYLOR, WEPRIN, LEVENBERG, ZACCARO, ALVAREZ, REYES -- read once  and  referred to  the  Committee  on  Governmental  Operations -- recommitted to the Committee on Governmental Operations in accordance with Assembly  Rule 3,  sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to establish the Marshall plan for moms interagency  task  force;
   and providing for the repeal of such provisions upon expiration there-